Jingliang-Hu/LCZ-Cross-City-Transfer-Learning/README.md

 ## SRC
 This folder contains python libs that support the experiments
 ## Prediction
+This folder contains scripts that produce classification maps
 ## Experiments_results.xlsx
 This excel shows all experiments results that we report in the paper